 Access and Support

-Creative Scotland is committed to offering clear and accessible application processes that are open to everyone.
-We have several ways of supporting you to make your application.
+Screen Scotland is committed to offering clear and accessible application processes that are open to everyone.
+We have several ways of supporting you in making an application.

 Alternative Formats and Languages